A Tight Lower Bound for the Weights of Maximum Weight Matching in Bipartite Graphs: Conclusion

 \section{Conclusion}

 Thus we have given a tight lower bound $\lceil \frac{m-\sigma}{\sigma} \rceil+1$ for the weights of maximum weight matching of bipartite graphs each having fixed weight as $m$ and size of a vertex partition as $\sigma$.
+The above finding may be applied in stringology, monitoring computer network, computer vision, pattern recognition, machine learning, compiler design with cloud architecture and telecommunication network to minimize the cost, time with least traffic load and critical path routing.